jenny-tran/react-for-beginners/notes.md

 ```

 ###Persisting our State with Firebase
 In order to save the data even on page reload, a backend service is required.
 Firebase is a product from Google:
 - Uses websockets
 - Syncs data to Firebase
 - No matter how many people are editing at once, it'll sync from each computer.

-Setup:
+####Setting up Firebase:
 - Sign up to Firebase
 - Add a new module to connect to Firebase
 - In Firebase, go to `Overview` > `Add Firebase to your web app`.
 This will spit out config details, which can then be used to connect the app to Firebase